 Long Underwear, Top & Bottom - Moisture transporting wool, synthetic, or blended layer worn under shell pants during warmer conditions, or under intermediate layers in extremely cold conditions.
-Examples are polypropylene, Capilene, and bi-component DriClime. - Two pair of each for this trip should be about right
+Examples are polypropylene, Capilene, and bi-component DriClime.
+Not more than two pair of each for most trips.